AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Field_Mappings.md

 The number and order of field mappings is identical to the number and order of the resulting data view fields.

 ### Id and label
-The field mapping id represents the json property name (or column name in table or csv format) in the output data view data.
+The field mapping id represents the JSON property name (or column name in table or csv format) in the output data view data.
 The field mapping label represents the data view field label with tokens resolved.
 If all field mapping labels in a data view are unique, the field mapping id is identical to the label; if not, the id is generated from the label by adding an index number postfix.

 ### Field kind
 The `FieldKind` specifies whether the field maps to an index field, grouping field, data field, or field id field.
 Not all `DataMapping` properties apply to each `FieldKind`.